5 Factors for Choosing the Right Project Management Solution

 Go ahead and do a simple Google search for “examples of failed projects” and you’ll get over 3 million results.
 Or just think about your own projects for a minute… are they all meeting your expectations?
 I would wager that at least some of your projects are not performing the way you would like them to.

-I don’t think anyone would question you for wanting to implement a PPM solution to get some control over those wayward projects.
+I don’t think anyone would question you for wanting to use software to get some control over those wayward projects.
 The key is to pick the right one!

 Evaluating and selecting the best project portfolio management software for your organization is a challenge.
 In this blog post, we’ll identify five criteria that will help make your evaluation easier and more effective.